 They got caught on the wrong side and then what happens?

-The market hits lower hitting their stop loss and the market pretty much have a pretty swift decline over here:
+The market goes lower hitting their stop loss and the market pretty much has a swift decline over here:

 This is what I mean by a power move, this is a very good textbook example.

-You have a price rejection in a form of a dark cloud cover, and the market that went down pretty swiftly.
+You have a price rejection in the form of a dark cloud cover, and the market that went down pretty swiftly.

 With that said…